 - Be sure to discuss and understand available moving valuation options and their costs with your moving company and remember that valuation is not moving company insurance.
 As a rule, selecting an option beyond the standard Released Valuation is well worth its relatively minor cost.

 Moving valuation protection won't pay for:

-- Items in boxes not packed by your movers, unless the exterior of the box or carton is obviously damaged, the damage occurred while the box was in the mover's care, custody or control, and the damage to the carton was responsible for the damage to the item inside.
-To avoid problems pack items properly, use sturdy cartons, or pay the additional cost and have your moving company pack items you want to be protected.
+- Items in boxes not packed by your movers, unless the exterior of the box or carton is obviously damaged, the damage occurred while the box was in the care, custody, or control of the mover, and the damage to the carton was responsible for the damage to the item inside.
+To avoid problems, pack items properly, use sturdy cartons, or pay the extra cost to have your moving company pack items that need to be protected.